Why Men Don't Want to Get Married

 If we don't learn from this we might continue to let silly things stand in our way.
 Emotional availability is required to focus on what's going on and giving a relationship full attention.
 I realize now that I didn't give that particular relationship my attention to recognize the good in it.

 There are indeed real red flags in some cases with certain people, and I've experienced my share of them too.
-But that tends to set us up to expect it with every new relationship, and it doesn't necessarily have to turn out that way.
+That tends to set us up to expect it with every new relationship, and it doesn't necessarily have to turn out that way.

 The next person we meet could very well have their act together and may just be the exceptional person we want to spend the rest of our life with.
-So my conclusion is to be ready to consider that.
+My conclusion with this thought process is to be ready to consider that.

 Review of Lessons Learned